kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_4.md

 After a very elementary smart contract (the contract `1_Storage.sol`) that simply changes internal state, we have met a function that includes a `modifier` and a `constructor` (the contract `2_Owner.sol`).

 In the next step, we'll see a contract that implements some trusted business logic and starts to be somewhat useful, the voting contract `3_Ballot.sol`.
 After that we are ready to change gears and build token-handling contracts, with the help of public libraries.
-After learning this, we can end the Solidity part of this tutorial by building Machu Picchu core.
+After learning this, we can conclude the Solidity part of this tutorial by building Machu Picchu core.
 Remains to build the React frontend to finish this full-stack tutorial.

 *--> more to come*